Header Graphic: Woman holding certification checklist Header Graphic: Woman holding certification checklist

 If you would like to train for Kagan as an Associate Trainer, click here.

-Are you implementing Kagan Cooperative Learning with your students?
-Has your school’s entire faculty been trained in Kagan Cooperative Learning, and are your colleagues also implementing Kagan Cooperative Learning with their students?
-Has your school identified actively engaging all students through Kagan Cooperative Learning as a school-wide initiative to accelerate achievement?
-Do you want to onboard new hires in Kagan CL, but struggle to find ways to fund the training of only a few new teachers each year?
-If your answer to these questions is “YES,” then you might consider becoming a certified Kagan School Trainer to support the professional development of your colleagues in Kagan Cooperative Learning.
+Has your school’s entire faculty been trained in Kagan Cooperative Learning, and are your colleagues implementing Kagan Cooperative Learning with their students?
+Has your school identified actively engaging all students through Kagan Cooperative Learning as a school-wide initiative to accelerate achievement in your school’s improvement plan?
+Are you routinely implementing Kagan Cooperative Learning with your students by replacing calling on volunteers to answer your questions with Everyone Answers structures?
+Do you want to onboard the new hires at your school in Kagan CL to maintain the school-wide implementation of Kagan CL in all classrooms at your school, but struggle to find ways to fund the training of only a few new teachers each year?
+If your answer to each of these questions is “YES,” then you might consider becoming a certified Kagan School Trainer to support the continued professional development of your colleagues in Kagan Cooperative Learning.

 Process

 Careful consideration has been given to the research on professional development.
 The three-part process identified below has embedded components that enhance transfer from the workshop to implementation in the classroom.
 This 3-part process must be completed within three years.
-Although this process is rigorous, the components are essential to successful long-term implementation of Cooperative Learning: Kagan Structures for Active Engagement.
+Although this process is rigorous, the components are essential to successful long-term implementation of Kagan Cooperative Learning.

 Description and Requirements